AppLayerLabs/applayer-gitbook/contracts/precompiled-contracts/creating-a-dynamic-contract-simple/simple-contract-header.md

 Now we can declare the members of our contract.
 We have to pay attention to some rules described earlier, which we'll go through slowly, one part at a time.

-## Declaring the Contract Variables
+## Declaring contract variables

-Variables MUST be `private` and MUST inherit one of the SafeVariable classes.
-So our class declaration would start with something like this:
+Variables MUST be `private` and MUST inherit one of the SafeVariable classes (so the blockchain state can be aware of them).
+Our class declaration would start with something like this:

 ```cpp
 class SimpleContract : public DynamicContract {